Kong/unirest-java/unirest-modules-jackson/README.md

      Unirest.config().setObjectMapper(new JacksonObjectMapper());
 ```

-You may also provide it with your own com.fasterxml.jackson.databind.ObjectMapper.
+You may also provide it with your own tools.jackson.databind.ObjectMapper.

 ## Install With [Maven](https://mvnrepository.com/artifact/com.konghq/)
 ```